AdobeDocs/experience-manager-65.en/help/mobile/phonegap-add-analytics-to-apps.md

 Each platform requires the ADBMobileConfig to be copied to a specific location.

 If building with the PhoneGap CLI this can be done with an cordova build hook scripts.
-This can be seen in the the Geometrixx Outdoors App at:*content/phonegap/geometrixx-outdoors/shell/_jcr_content/pge-app/app-content/phonegap/scripts/restore_plugins.js.*
+This can be seen intheGeometrixx Outdoors App at:*content/phonegap/geometrixx-outdoors/shell/_jcr_content/pge-app/app-content/phonegap/scripts/restore_plugins.js.*

 For iOS the file will need to be copied to the XCode project's **Resources** directory (eg. "platforms/ios/Geometrixx/Resources/ADBMobileConfig.json").
 If the App is targeted for Android then the path to copy to is "platforms/android/assets/ADBMobileConfig.json".
 For further details on using hooks during the PhoneGap CLI build refer to [Three hooks your Cordova/PhoneGap project needs](https://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/).